barrera713/track-player/README.md

 # track-player

 ### What it does? 🤔
-Gets current track playing on Spotify || last played track 😎
+Taking Bun.js for a test drive to get current track playing on Spotify || last played track 😎